Newly Adopted State Regulations Will Affect All Cannabis Businesses in California

 Laboratory Testing Regulations FAQ

-+ Is Testing Required in California?
++ Is Testing Required for both Adult-use and Medical Cannabis in California?

 + What Are The Requirements for Testing Labs Under MMRSA?